raman08/orchestrator-service/README.md

 # orchestrator-service

 -   This is an orchestrator service which would read any request it receives and forwards it to other orchestrator services and data services.
--   The final output of the exercise must look like:
+-   The flow of the program is:
     ```
     client ---RPC--> orchestrator_1(:9000) ---RPC--> orchestrator_2(:9001) ---RPC--> mock_data_service(:10000)
     ```